Florist Norman OK

 Leaves and foliage that are left on the stems and submerged in water will rot easily, introducing bacteria to your flowers which can lead to disease and infection.
 So it's a great idea to prune your flowers before putting them in your vase and see to it that there are no leaves below the waterline.
 One of the primary tips for keeping flowers fresh is to cut their stems!
 This technique creates a wider opening at the bottom of the stem, allowing your blooms to absorb more water and delay wilting.
 Simply cut an inch from the stems at a 45-degree angle.
 It's crucial to be careful, though!
 Bad cutting techniques can easily result in crushed stems which keep your flowers from absorbing water To prevent this, avoid using dull scissors or blades.
 Use a sharp knife or sharp shears instead for a guaranteed smooth and clean cut.

 Capitol Hill Florist, commitment to you is 100% satisfaction on all your floral and gift purchases.
 If you are not completely satisfied, let us know by calling (405) 634-3368 .
-We serve the areas:
+We offer creating beautiful flower arrangements and local flower delivery on the areas:

 Norman is a city in the U.S. state of Oklahoma located 20 miles (32 km) south of downtown Oklahoma City.
 As the county seat of Cleveland County and a part of the Oklahoma City metropolitan area, its population was 110,925 at the 2010 census.
 Norman's estimated population of 124,880 in 2019 makes it the third-largest city in Oklahoma.
 Norman, Oklahoma coordinates at 35.22°N 97.44°W